Studies on COVID-19 contradict each other. Who is right, and on what basis?

 The transmission of the disease COVID-19 has a strong cultural component: people in Asian countries easily put on a mask, which reduces the spread of the coronavirus, while Western populations are sometimes still reluctant.

-Moreover, population density and the nature of interactions differ between countries and even regions, so that the "spontaneous" social distance is not the same from one place to another.
-Before the COVID-19 pandemic, the average distance between two people was greater in Northern Europe than in Southern Europe, where the population density is higher and people are more used to talking to each other in close proximity and hugging each other.
+Moreover, population density and the nature of interactions differ between countries and even regions, so that the "spontaneous" physical distance between two people is not the same from one place to another.
+Before COVID-19, the average distance between two people was greater in Northern Europe than in Southern Europe, where the population density is higher and people are used to talking to each other in close proximity and hugging each other.

-The impact of COVID-19 within a population depends greatly on the density of housing and the socio-economic level of the inhabitants.
-Ethnic differences have been observed, for example, in the United States, the United Kingdom, and France in Saint-Denis (African-Americans and Latin Americans are more affected from COVID-19 than Caucasians).
-These differences are largely due to socio-economic differences which are correlated with population density, the preponderance of essential at-risk occupations, and certain co-morbidity factors.
-However, genetic factors are still poorly understood and could impact the severity or transmission of the coronavirus.
+The impact of COVID-19 on a population depends greatly on the density of housing and the socio-economic level of the inhabitants.
+Ethnic differences have been observed, for example, in the United States, the United Kingdom, and France in Saint-Denis (African-Americans and Latin Americans are more affected by the COVID-19 than Caucasians).
+These differences are largely due to socio-economic differences that are correlated with population density, the prevalence of essential occupations at risk, and certain co-morbidity factors.
+Nevertheless, genetic factors that are still poorly understood could impact the severity or transmission of the coronavirus.

 4. Intrinsic variability is very important in experimental science.
 An experiment under the same conditions can give different results depending on a large number of uncontrolled parameters.
 It is therefore necessary to repeat the experiments in several laboratories to replicate the results and to carry out meta-analyses that synthesize a large number of studies.